 Passive income is a great way to do this.
 This could be investing in stocks and shares, real estate, or even selling information products.
 Smart Passive Income is a great resource to learn more about adding passive income streams.

-Imagine if you could write one ebook for $10 and sell it 100 times, you’ve made $1000.
-Now, that is leverage.
-What could you create and sell which can be ticking along in the background and making you money whilst you sleep?
+Imagine if you wrote one ebook and sold it 100 times at $10 per download—then you’d have made $1,000.
+Now, that’s leverage.
+What could you create and sell that can tick along in the background and make you money whilst you sleep?

 Some passive income streams you might like to try: